 Ellenville is at the epicenter of some of the most exhilarating and beautiful hiking in the region.
 We are surrounded by spectacular State Parks, State Forests, Land Preserves, Local Parks, and the O&W Rail Trail, all of which offer a multitude of outdoor opportunities, from very experienced hikers and mountaineers to those just seeking more gentile family-oriented adventures in bucolic splendor.
 If you love nature and the outdoors and are a seeker of breathtaking views, Ellenville is the place for you!

 O&W RAIL TRAIL

 The O&W Rail Trail runs parallel to the village along the Rondout Creek.
-It is ideal for family-oriented hiking and/or biking.
+It is ideal for family-oriented hiking, biking, snowshoeing, and xc-skiing.
 Two sections run through the village, heading north towards Kerhonkson.
 From Kerhonkson, you can pick up the trail again to head up to Rochester Park in Accord.
 There is also a 2.5-mile section that heads south out of Ellenville down to Spring Glen.
 The rail-trail is also ideal during the winter months for cross-country skiing and snowshoeing.
 You can use the ‘Ride With GPS’ route maps below for locations and for further information about the rides.